PREVIOUS: “Trying to leave you” (#2)

 • Some of us even KNEW before we got married that this was not the right person – while walking down the aisle, but went thru with it anyway. (like Princess Diana….)

 c.
-Shame (posts) is caused by having any need that was regularly abused or neglected in childhood.
+Shame (see posts) is caused by currently having any need some up that was regularly abused or neglected in childhood.
 Many ACoAs consider the Need for Love as a character defect.
-But the need never goes away.
+But needs never goe away.
 SO we keep picking people whose damage guarantees our continued abandonment!

 • We spend a lot time punishing the other person for not being who & what we want, instead of moving on or letting go of our demands & expectations of another.